shanerodrigues/react-covid-map-aus/README.md

 ![Covid React Map Demo](./public/demo/react-map.gif)

-This app provides an overview of COVID 19 Statistics for Australia regarding the number of confirmed and recovered cases as well as deaths for both Australia as a whole and for each individual state.
+This app provides an overview of COVID 19 Statistics for Australia showing the number of confirmed cases and deaths for both Australia as a whole and for each individual state, updated weekly as reported by states and territories.

 https://shanerodrigues.github.io/react-covid-map-aus/